 Who is responsible for collecting the newborn screening specimen?

-Newborn screening is mandated by Minnesota Statutes 144.125-144.128; the statute establishes that the hospital caring for a newborn is responsible for collecting the newborn screening specimen.
+Newborn blood spot screening is mandated by Minnesota Statutes 144.125-144.128; the statute establishes that the hospital caring for a newborn is responsible for collecting the newborn screening specimen.

 How should the specimen be collected?

 Because normal values and cutoffs for the newborn screening assays are determined from samples collected by heel-stick, national standards require that all newborn screening specimens be collected in this manner.
 For individual cases in which heel-stick collection is problematic (e.g., baby’s feet are bruised or injured, the baby is in the NICU), the MDH Newborn Screening Program recommends referring to the Specimen Collection page for the alternative methods of venipuncture or capillary tube collection: